Discover DBCC CheckIdent: Top 5 Usage

 History of this DBCC Command

-You may like : DBCC DROPCLEANBUFFERS in SQL Server: Unleash Database Performance
+You may like DBCC DROPCLEANBUFFERS in SQL Server: Unleash Database Performance.

 Advantages of this DBCC command

-Advantages of DBCC CHECKIDENT are given below for more clarity & better understanding:
+The advantages of DBCC CHECKIDENT are given below for more clarity & better understanding:

 1. Maintenance of Identity Columns